wp-plugins/social-media-widget/readme.txt

 * Choose whether or not to open links in a new tab (or browser window).

+* Align your widget left, center, or right.

 If you like this plugin, please rate it and click "Works" for your Wordpress version!

 Please donate if you like this plugin.